Greater than the Sum of Its Parts: Building Substructure into Protein Encoding Models: Introduction

-Our key contributions are: \begin{itemize}[leftmargin=*, nosep] \item We present Magneton, an environment that consists of a large-scale curated dataset of substructural annotations, an associated Python library for training protein encoding models, and a suite of 13 evaluation tasks spanning residue, substructure, protein, and interaction levels.
-This environment enables exploration of how substructural priors can be integrated into protein models. \item We introduce substructure-tuning, a supervised fine-tuning method for distilling substructural information into pretrained models.
-We exhaustively evaluate its design space across six state-of-the-art encoders, covering both sequence-only and sequence–structure models and ranging from 150M to 650M parameters. \item We show that substructure-tuning improves models' ability to represent protein function: for example, with ESM-C 300M, Enzyme Commission (EC) prediction $F_{\max}$ improves from 0.688 to 0.815, and Gene Ontology molecular function prediction $F_{\max}$ increases from 0.429 to 0.525. \item We find that substructure-tuning results in models that produce more consistent representations of substructures of the same type.
-This holds for both substructure types included in training, as well as those never seen during training, demonstrating that substructure-tuning encourages models to learn general features of functional substructures. \item The above results hold for both sequence-only models as well as sequence-structure models, showing that substructural information is complementary to global structure. \end{itemize} We envision that Magneton will catalyze the integration of protein substructures into protein models and motivate the development of new approaches and inductive biases that incorporate decades of knowledge about protein structure across scales.
+Our key contributions are: \begin{itemize}[leftmargin=*, nosep] \item We present Magneton, an environment for exploring substructure-aware protein models, consisting of a large-scale curated dataset of substructural annotations, an associated Python library for training protein encoding models, and a suite of 13 evaluation tasks spanning residue, substructure, protein, and interaction levels. \item We introduce substructure-tuning, a supervised fine-tuning method for distilling substructural information into pretrained models.
+We exhaustively evaluate its design space across highly local substructures (e.g., active sites spanning $< 10$ residues) to larger domains, and apply it to six state-of-the-art sequence-only and sequence-structure encoders. \item We show that substructure-tuning improves models' ability to represent protein function and yields consistent gains on function-related prediction tasks. \item We find that substructure-tuning produces more consistent representations of substructures of the same type, including types never seen during training, demonstrating that substructure-tuning encourages models to learn general features of functional substructures. \item The above results hold for both sequence-only models and sequence-structure models, showing that substructural information is complementary to global structure. \end{itemize} We envision that Magneton will catalyze the integration of protein substructures into protein models and motivate the development of new approaches and inductive biases that incorporate decades of knowledge about protein structure across scales.